NATS 3020 Food Safety

 Coordinator Malik Hussain Opens in new window

 Description Food safety is rapidly evolving with the emergence of new foodborne diseases, changing disease patterns, evolving approaches to risk analysis and an emerging requirement that food producers, processors, handlers and consumers take shared responsibility for food safety.
-This unit aims to equip students with the necessary skills to identify, evaluate and control foodborne hazards in order to protect the safety and quality of the food supply and reduce associated risks to human health.
+This subject aims to equip students with the necessary skills to identify, evaluate and control foodborne hazards in order to protect the safety and quality of the food supply and reduce associated risks to human health.
 Content includes the key elements of food safety and regulation, food contamination, food spoilage agents, foodborne hazards, principles of good hygienic practice and preservation in food production, preparation and distribution.

 Discipline Food Science and Biotechnology

 Student Contribution Band HECS Band 2 10cp

 Check your fees via the Fees page.

 Equivalent Subjects NATS 3021 - Food Safety

 On successful completion of this subject, students should be able to:

 - Identify food safety hazards and associated risk reduction protocols to ensure safe food production.

 - Explain the major principles of preservation and the effectiveness of different technologies in controlling foodborne hazards.